-Based on current clinical development and other research and development plans and budget estimates, we anticipate that our cash and cash equivalents and marketable securities are sufficient to fund our operations into 2026.
-The amount and timing of our future funding requirements may change from current estimates and will depend on many factors, including the cost and pace of execution of clinical studies and research and development activities, the strength of results from clinical studies for our flagship product candidates and other research, development, manufacturing and commercial activities as well as the potential receipt of revenues under the Terumo Agreement, the Medtronic Agreement and/or future collaborations.
-We may seek additional funding through the issuance of new equity, may make drawdowns on our existing or new loan facilities, may receive milestone payments from the Terumo Agreement or through payments from collaborations or partnerships with other companies, and/or may realize cash from the sale of some or all of our strategic holdings, although there are no assurances in this regard.
+Based on revised internally prepared budget estimates that reflect these updated operating priorities, we anticipate that our cash, cash equivalents, marketable securities, and potential future proceeds described below are sufficient to fund our operations into the second half of 2026.
+The amount and timing of our future funding requirements may change from this current estimate and is dependent on many factors, including the cost and pace of execution of clinical studies and research and development activities, the strength of results from clinical studies and other research, development and manufacturing efforts, as well as the potential receipt of revenues or other payments or investments under a restructured Terumo Agreement, the Medtronic Agreement and/or future collaborations, and the realization of cash from the sale of some or all of our strategic holdings, most notably, Vivasure Medical.
+There are no assurances that any of these factors will be favorable to us, and we may need to seek additional sources of liquidity to meet our funding requirements earlier than current estimates, including further potential cost cutting associated with our Virtue SAB program, the issuance of new equity, drawdowns on new loan facilities, and/or other financing structures.